Death and funeral of Mikhail Gorbachev: International

 Allies of Gorbachev were positive in their posthumous reflection on him.
 Former United States secretary of state James Baker III, who had served as the White House Chief of Staff during the Reagan administration, described Gorbachev as "a giant who steered his great nation towards democracy".
 The Reagan Foundation released a statement in memoriam of Gorbachev.
-United States president Joe Biden, whom Gorbachev had met in 2009 following a visit to the White House, noted Gorbachev's paradigms of glasnost and perestroika and commended him for working with Ronald Reagan on ending the nuclear arms race.
+United States president Joe Biden, whom was vice president when Gorbachev had met in March 2009 following a visit to the White House, noted Gorbachev's paradigms of glasnost and perestroika and commended him for working with Ronald Reagan on ending the nuclear arms race.

 António Guterres, Secretary-General of the United Nations, described Gorbachev as "a one-of-a-kind statesman who changed the course of history", going on to say that "[h]e did more than any other individual to bring about the peaceful end of the Cold War".

 In Europe, European Commission president Ursula von der Leyen called Gorbachev a "trusted and respected leader".
 European Parliament president Roberta Metsola echoed similar sentiments.

 Queen Elizabeth II in her message to the Russian people regarding Gorbachev's death recalled "much warmth" from his 1989 state visit to Great Britain, stating that "through his courage and vision, he gained the admiration, affection and respect of the British people".
 Her personal statement was made public by the Embassy of the United Kingdom, Moscow, in its official Vkontakte account.
 The Queen died only nine days after Gorbachev.

 Former German chancellor Angela Merkel referenced the fall of the Berlin Wall in her statement regarding Gorbachev's death.
 Merkel, who hails from East Germany, said that the "world has lost a one-of-a-kind world leader" and that he "wrote history".
-Likewise, current German chancellor Olaf Scholz commented on Gorbachev dissolving the Iron Curtain.
+Likewise, then incumbent German chancellor Olaf Scholz commented on Gorbachev dissolving the Iron Curtain, and praised for help making it possible for Germany to reunite.
 French president Emmanuel Macron, like Merkel, noted that Gorbachev "changed common history".